 Newspapers & Magazines -- There are three major daily newspapers: the New York Times, the Daily News, and the New York Post.
 There are also two free daily papers, AM-New York and Metro, usually distributed in the morning near subway stations and in self-serve boxes around town.

-There are several weekly and biweekly newspapers and magazines (such as the glossies New York Magazine and TimeOut New York), as well as the Village Voice and Gay City News, which are excellent sources of information about events, dining, and attractions in the city.
-We list them and their websites throughout the guide.
+There are several weekly and biweekly newspapers and magazines (such as the glossies New York Magazine and TimeOut New York).

 Police -- Dial tel.
 911 in an emergency; otherwise, call tel.
 646/610-5000 (NYPD Switchboard) for the number of the nearest precinct.
 For nonemergency matters, call tel.
 311.